Freeeedy/aura-asuna/README.md

 ## 🌸 AURA 🌸

 AURA (Assisted User Reactive AI) is my personal project – a small wearable AI companion.
-It’s meant to feel less like a gadget and more like a gentle friend by your side ☁️✨.

-At the heart of AURA is Asuna 🌙, a custom-built AI that makes everything feel alive.
+At the heart of AURA is Asuna, a custom-built AI that makes everything feel alive.
-Together, they’re meant to interact naturally through voice 🎐 and gestures 🍃, helping with little everyday moments in a calm and simple way 🌸.
+Together, they’re meant to interact naturally through voice and gestures, helping with little everyday moments in a calm and simple way.

-This repo is just a quiet place where I’ll share their story as AURA and Asuna slowly bloom 🌱🌷.

 ## 📝 To-Do List 🌸
 - [x] Test voice activated Chat-Bot with weather lookup 🌙